MehdiK/MaintainableUiTesting/readme.md

  - This one test on itself might not have much duplication but a few more tests like this and you will have a lot of duplicated selector and logic to interact with web pages from different tests.
 For example `By.Id("UserName")` selector will be duplicated in all tests that require registration, and `driver.FindElement(By.Id("UserName")).Clear()` and `driver.FindElement(By.Id("UserName")).SendKeys("<some user name>")` are duplicated anywhere you want to interact with UserName textbox.
 Then there is the whole registration form, and checkout form ETC that will be repeated in all tests needing to interact with them!
 With all the duplicated logic and selector all it takes to break a lot of tests is having to change `UserName` to `Email` (this very same thing happened to me in a project a few years ago)!
  - There is a lot of magic strings everywhere.
 Even if I had used `UserName` in all my tests but instead of using magic strings I had somehow extracted that out into a single place and referenced that from every where I would really have to change where these "fields" were defined instead of every where in my code and then refactoring tools would allow me to simply rename the references.

 "What does it take to fix this test?", I hear you ask.
-A "magic" ingredient is what we need.
+Just a mindset shift and believing that test code is code!

-## The Magic Ingredient: Test Code Is Code!
+## Test Code Is Code!
 You either write tests or you don't.
 If you do, then much like your actual code, you are going have to maintain your tests.
 So give them the same treatment.
 What is it about tests that makes us think we can forego quality in them?
 If anything, a bad test suite in my opinion is going to take a lot longer to maintain than bad code.
 I have had bad peices of working code in production for years which never broke and I never had to touch them.
 Sure it was ugly as hell but it worked and it didn't need change.
 The situation is not quite the same for bad tests though: because bad tests are going to break and fixing them is going to be hard.

 So if you have to maintain your tests like you maintain your code, then you should give it some love.
 Test code is code.
 Do you apply [SRP](http://www.objectmentor.com/resources/articles/srp.pdf) on your code?
 Then you should apply it on your tests too.
 Is your code [DRY](http://c2.com/cgi/wiki?DontRepeatYourself)?
 Then DRY up your tests too.
 If you don't write good tests (UI or otherwise) you will waste a lot of time maintaining them.
 I cannot even count the number of times I have seen developers avoid testing because they think writing tests is a huge waste of time because it takes too much time to maintain.